cellerich/SonoffLED-HomeAssistant/README.md

 ## 8. HomeAssistant Community Discussion Forum

-For further information and to join the discussion for this firmware please go to the HomeAssistant Community Discussion Forum [ITEAD Sonoff Wireless Smart Switch](https://community.home-assistant.io/t/sonoff-homeassistant-alternative-firmware-for-sonoff-switches-for-use-with-mqtt-ha/2332).
+For further information and to join the discussion for this firmware please go to the HomeAssistant Community Discussion Forum [SonoffLED-HomeAssistant](https://community.home-assistant.io/t/sonoffled-homeassistant/7025).
 I would be happy to answer any of your queries there.

 ## 9. Conclusion